linode/apl-core/docs/development.md

     HC --> KM[Kubernetes manifests]
 ```

-From the flow diagram,there are three files that incorporate to the content of the `.Values` Helmfile variable, which is accesisble whule using Go templating.
+From the flow diagram,there are three files that incorporate to the content of the `.Values` Helmfile variable, which is accessible while using Go templating.
 These files are merged together in the following order: `snippets/default.yaml` -> `snippets/env.gotmpl` -> `snippets/derived.gotmpl`.

 _Values repo_: The values repo contains files that define input paramters for Otomi.
 This is where you can define teams, team, services, enabled applications and their configurations, etc. A user sets `$ENV_DIR` env varable, so Otomi knows about its location.